rapidsai/cugraph/docs/cugraph/source/nx_cugraph/how-it-works.md

 ```

-The latest list of algorithms supported by nx-cugraph can be found [here](https://github.com/rapidsai/cugraph/blob/main/python/nx-cugraph/README.md#algorithms) or in the next session.
+The latest list of algorithms supported by nx-cugraph can be found [here](https://github.com/rapidsai/cugraph/blob/HEAD/python/nx-cugraph/README.md#algorithms) or in the next section.

 ---